1202kbs/GCTM/README.md

 We propose the **Generalized Consistency Trajectory Model (GCTM)**, which learns the probability flow ODE (PFODE) between arbitrary distributions via Flow Matching theory.
 Thus, GCTMs are capable of
 - Noise-to-image and image-to-image translation,
-- Score or velocity evluation with NFE = 1,
+- Score or velocity evaluation with NFE = 1,
 - Traversal between arbitrary points of the PFODE with NFE = 1.

 <p align="center">